pypyjs/pypyjs-release-nojit/README.rst

 PyPy.js:  PyPy compiled into JavaScript
 =======================================

+**Note:** Development is sleeping at the moment.
+Discuss this here: https://github.com/pypyjs/pypyjs/issues/213

 This is a version of the PyPy python interpreter, compiled into javascript with emscripten.
 It allows you to run a highly-compliant python environment in pure javascript, either in a browser or in a server-side javascript shell.